avwsolutions/DOD-AMS-Workshop/workshop.md

 <a id="bankit1"></a>
 ## 2.0 BankIT Scenario : part1

 You are hired as an experienced Engineer at a new FINTEC startup, named Bank IT.
 You are part of the DevOps team which delivers the core Cloud Platform and is used by the BankIT application.
 Within the current sprint you are designated to help Kenny setting up the ITOps data lake.
-Kenny already has setup the functional needs, but has a lack of technical skills.
+Kenny already has defined the functional requirements, but lacks the technical skills to do the implementation.

-in this part of the scenario we have to gather the events from the Middleware and Operating System.BankIT itself is a web based application, which has Tomcat application server as Middleware and Linux as Operating System.
+BankIT itself is a web based application, which has Tomcat application server as Middleware and Linux as Operating System.
+In this use case we have to gather the events from the Middleware and Operating System.

-**Below the functional needs:**
+**Below the functional requirements:**

 - All Operating System messages (syslog) must be available in the data lake.
 - All Middleware messages must be available in the data lake.
 - Security related messages (facility 4/10 - audit, ) must be masked.
 - Original timestamp must be used from source ( not on arrival )
 - Application context must be added, either Functional or Technical.
-- Customer privacy-sensitive messages must not enter the data lake.
+- Customer privacy-sensitive messages must be excluded from the data lake.
 - All messages that not match a pattern must be traceable for optimalization.

 <a id="basics"></a>
 ### 2.1 Your first logstash configuration

 Now it is finally time to play around with logstash.
-If you never used logstash, these excercises are there to be familiar with the syntax.
-Otherwise skip this section and start at <a href="#syslog" class="syslog" id="basics">2.2 Connecting the syslog</a>
+If you never used logstash, these excercises are there to get familiar with the syntax.If you are familiar skip this section and start at <a href="#syslog" class="syslog" id="basics">2.2 Connecting the syslog</a>

 Do your first inline code with LogStash using your standard input (command) and output (screen) channels.